-We offer free ground shipping within the United States, excluding Hawaii, Alaska, Puerto Rico and US territories.
-Orders to Hawaii, Alaska, Puerto Rico and US Territories are shipped by air and fees are added at check-out.
+We offer free ground shipping within the contiguous United States.
+Orders to Hawaii, Alaska, Puerto Rico, and US Territories are shipped by air and fees are added at check-out.
+International shipping and duties are automatically applied at check-out.

 With the free ground shipping option, here are the estimated arrival times for in-stock products.
 Actual timing may vary from these estimates due to inclement weather, holiday season rush or other unforeseen reasons.